FollowMyVote/StakeWeightedVoting/README.md

 - The `shared` folder contains code shared between the other components
 - The `StubChainAdaptor` folder contains a shared library implementing a dummy blockchain, used by the application
-- The `StubBackend` folder contains a dummy server daemon which the application will connect to.
-This daemon should be running before launching the application
+- The `StubBackend` folder contains a dummy server daemon which the application can connect to, though by default it is unused
 - The `VotingApp` folder contains the voting application itself

 See [Architecture](Architecture.md) for more information on how the components interact.